swetoast/RAID-Status-Endpoint/README.md

 ## API Endpoints

 - `GET /raid_status/<volume>`: Returns a JSON object with the status of the specified RAID volume.
-The status includes resync status, state, active disks, working disks, failed disks, spare disks, and free space.
+The status includes resync status, state, active disks, failed disks, used space, and resync speed.
+- `GET /raid_status`: Returns a JSON object with the status of all RAID volumes.

 ## Home Assistant Integration